Yes, you can although they don’t develop in the same way, they would in your cat. Infection is more common in children than in adults.

-As with hookworms, the roundworm larvae aren’t able to complete their life cycle within the human host, however during migration the body mounts an immune response, leading to inflammation of the affected tissues, resulting in damage.
-Eyes can become affected (this is known as ocular larva migrans), leading to damage/loss of sight.
+As with hookworms, the roundworm larvae aren’t able to complete their life cycle within the human host, however, during migration the body mounts an immune response, leading to inflammation of the affected tissues, resulting in damage.
+If roundworms migrate to the eyes (ocular larva migrans), blindness can occur.
 Other organs affected include the liver, lungs, heart, and brain (rarely.

-Unlike cutaneous larva migrans which predominantly occurs in tropical or sub-tropical areas, visceral larva migrans can occur in cooler climates also.
+Unlike cutaneous larva migrans which predominantly occurs in tropical or sub-tropical areas, visceral larva migrans can occur in colder climates also.

 Symptoms of infection may include coughing, itchy skin, wheezing, abdominal pain, loss of vision.

 Diagnosis can be made via a blood test to detect antibodies.